Markus Gaasedelen

 Raytheon SI – Vulnerability Research Intern (Summer 2014)

-I code reviewed and fuzzed the SSH protocol implementation of several open source projects for exploitable vulnerabilities.
+I reviewed and fuzzed the SSH protocol implementation of several open source projects for exploitable vulnerabilities.
 I later applied this knowledge to reverse engineer and evaluate the exploitability of custom SSH server implementations on commercial embedded devices.

 MIT Lincoln Laboratory – Security Research Intern (Summer 2013)

 I studied hundreds of PDF-based malware samples and developed a framework to excise malicious elements into a ‘patch’ file.
-These patches could be applied to any normal PDF file to create a new, malicious, sample for testing the detection robustness of anti-virus solutions.
+These patches could be applied to any normal PDF file to create a new, malicious sample for testing the detection robustness of antivirus solutions.

-Industry Presentations
+(Selected) Presentations

 The Layman’s Guide to Zero-Day Engineering – 35C3 (2018)

-Exploits for consumer web browsers are among the most desirable capabilities in the digital arms-race.
+Exploits for consumer web browsers are among the most desirable capabilities in the digital arms race.
 But where do they come from, and at what cost?
 This talk reflects on challenges and misconceptions, both human and technical, of the zero-day engineering lifecycle.

 Sol[IDA]rity: Collaborative Reverse Engineering – REcon (2016)

-Much like Google Docs, collaborative disassemblers can dramatically improve the productivity in reverse engineering tasks.
+Much like Google Docs, collaborative disassemblers can dramatically improve productivity in reverse engineering tasks.
 Solidarity was an experimental integration I developed for IDA Pro to facilitate real-time synchronization of annotations and actions between reversers.

 (Selected) Research Writing